Care Instructions

 While your board cures, you may notice oil coming to the surface.
 This is normal.
 Just keep wiping it away with paper towel.
 It will stop once the board is fully cured.

 The boards are waterproof, but DO NOT PUT THEM IN A DISHWASHERWhen not in use, it is best to store your board on its side.
 This prevents warping.
 Applying food-grade mineral oil to the board keeps the surface conditioned and water-resistant.
 Boards can be polished periodically with a little bit of the paste supplied with your board.
 Use an old t-shirt or other lint-free rag to apply a thin layer.
 Let it sit on the surface for a while and then rub it in.
 Howard Butcher Block and Walrus wax and oil conditioners are popular commercial products.
-Minor rough areas or glue ridges can be treated by gently sanding with 600 grit (or finer) sandpaper.
+Minor rough areas or glue ridges can be treated by gently sanding in circular motions with 600 grit (or finer) sandpaper.
 This won’t leave marks, and it will restore the surface to a glass-smooth finish.

-Boards With Resin Segments, i.e. "River Boards, etc."
+Boards With Resin (Epoxy)

 Same as above except that it is not recommended to use sharp or serrated knives on any of the resin areas in order to prevent scratching.
+If sanding, avoid sanding the resin areas which are sometimes smoothed up to 2000 grit or higher.

-Wood Bowls
+Bowls

 Same basic instructions as listed in the first section pertaining to all-wood boards.
+Any portion of the bowl containing resin should not be sanded unless a very fine grit of 1200 or higher is used.